disclosure: we were offered a complimentary stay and breakfast in exchange for an honest review

 An overnight family stay with Aparthotel Adagio Brentford meant that we’d decided to cook pizza for our dinner so we headed back to our apartment.

-Each door out to the balcony features floor to ceiling blinds with safety cords and any concerns I had about my son sleeping went out of the window as he slept in until 8.15am the next morning.
+Each door out to the balcony features floor-to-ceiling blinds with safety cords and any concerns I had about my son sleeping went out of the window as he slept in until 8.15 am the next morning.
 Never happens!
-In fact we didn’t hear any noise from any other residents and we all slept soundly.
+In fact, we didn’t hear any noise from any other residents and we all slept soundly.

-I had brought everything for us to have breakfast in out apartment, but the lure of pastries was too much for my son so we headed down to see what was on offer.
+I had brought everything for us to have breakfast in our apartment, but the lure of pastries was too much for my son so we headed down to see what was on offer.
 There was a range of cereals, drinks and juices, as well as continental breakfast options as well as the choice of scrambled egg, baked beans and bacon.
 So we were all well catered for, as were the other families staying there too.

-Check out is from 11am and we’d made plans to head to Osterley Park, a National Trust property a few miles from the hotel.
-So as that opened at 10am we decided to check out early to make the most of the rest of the day.
+Check-out is from 11 am and we’d made plans to head to Osterley Park, a National Trust property a few miles from the hotel.
+So as that opened at 10 am we decided to check out early to make the most of the rest of the day.

 We thoroughly enjoyed spending an overnight family stay with Aparthotel Adagio Brentford, and it was just what we needed to relax and recharge our batteries.
 I can certainly see the concept working for families who are looking for a budget-friendly way to explore the city which offers flexibility for all the family.
 Have you tried an aparthotel before?
 Aparthotel Adiago also has aparthotels across Europe which I’d certainly consider for adventures further afield.